christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.2\textwidth]{images/consistency-ordering-eventual.pdf}
+  \includegraphics[width=0.75\textwidth]{images/consistency-ordering-eventual.pdf}
-  \caption{Operation schedule for eventual consistency.
+  \caption[Operation schedule for eventual consistency]{Operation schedule for eventual consistency.
 One node is partitioned from the others, returning an inconsistent, outdated state in between.
 When reconnected, the state of the partition converges and eventually becomes consistent again.}
   \label{fig:consistency-ordering-eventual}
 \end{figure}